Lucas46521/Asus-Hub/README.md

 - Keyboard backlight via idle daemons like `swayidle`
 - OLED-specific care settings buried in KDE power management config files

-**Asus Hub** aims to consolidate all of these into a single, clean GTK4 interface — making it easy to manage your ASUS laptop on Linux without needing to know which tool controls which feature.
+Asus Hub aims to consolidate all of these into a single, clean GTK4 interface - making it easy to manage your ASUS laptop on Linux without needing to know which tool controls which feature.

 The application is smart about availability: if a required tool or desktop environment is not detected, the corresponding setting is automatically disabled rather than silently failing.